-We realize that on top of trying to visualize the size and capacity of bins you may have additional questions that are specific to your situation.
+FAQ – We realize that on top of trying to visualize the size and capacity of bins you may have additional questions that are specific to your situation.
 We have compiled a list of the most frequently asked questions (FAQ).
-If we cannot find the answer below please feel free to phone us – (07) 3821 3200
+If you cannot find the answer in our FAQ please feel free to phone us – (07) 3821 3200

 We endeavor try to match the size and style of bin to suit you needs.
 With such a comprehensive range of sizes we are confident that we have the right bin for you.
 This way you pay no more or no less than you really need to.
 Our rental period is also flexible so that if you need a few days extra we will in most cases not increase the price.
 Our prices are inclusive of GST, delivery pickup and disposal.
 For actual prices refer to the ‘Price Guide’ or click on the link on the Handybin or Big Bins pages.

 You can pay our drivers who will issue you with a tax invoice and/or receipt on request or you can call our office and pay by phone using your credit card.
 We also accept payment via the internet by arrangement.
 Payment must be made prior to removal of the bin.